LoznOz/nsw_tas_fuel_station/nsw_fuel_station.md

 #### Description

+I want to summarise prices from multiple lications.
 I want to know the cheapest price close to my usual routes, without cluttering my dashboard with many cards.

 #### Resolution (Advanced)